kaldas/kaldas.github.io/_posts/2021-07-09-when-ddd-and-devops-saved-a-startup.markdown

 Sadly the original dev team had a lot of pressure from the investors to get something out very quickly, and they decided to buy a costly black-box solution to enable their core Domain.
 They also never gave a step back to build a strong foundation for the Platform.
 There was no tooling for anything, and everything was configured by point and click!

-## Three pillars of our turnaround strategy
+## Four pillars of our turnaround strategy

 We were given one year to pivot and make the business commercially viable.
 The team knew it would have to create many new services quickly.
 We then gave a step back and decided to create a solid foundation that would allow devs to move fast.